ytworks/DiagnosisForth/TERMS_OF_SERVICE.md

 **Effective Date: October 16, 2025**

+## IMPORTANT DISCLAIMER

+**THE AUTHOR(S) OF THIS SOFTWARE ARE COMPLETELY EXEMPT FROM ANY AND ALL LIABILITY.
+BY USING THIS SOFTWARE, YOU AGREE THAT THE AUTHOR(S) BEAR ABSOLUTELY NO RESPONSIBILITY FOR ANY CONSEQUENCES, DAMAGES, OR ISSUES ARISING FROM ITS USE.**

 ## 1. ACCEPTANCE OF TERMS

 By cloning, downloading, installing, or otherwise using this software, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service ("Terms").
 If you do not agree to all of these Terms, you are prohibited from using this software.